threatstack/authkeys/README.md

 AuthorizedKeysCommand /usr/sbin/authkeys
 ```

-Now when you log in, OpenSSH will run authkeys with the username in the first
+Now when you log in, OpenSSH will run (in this example) `/usr/sbin/authkeys`
-argument.
-Authkeys will return the keys from LDAP, and you'll be logged in if
+with the username as the first argument.
+Authkeys will return the keys from
-there is a match.
-Of note: OpenSSH will prefer a local `~/.ssh/authorized_keys`
+LDAP, and the user should be logged in if there is a match.
+Of note: OpenSSH
-file over keys returned from `AuthorizedKeysCommand`, so make sure you test with
+will prefer a local `~/.ssh/authorized_keys` file over keys returned from
+`AuthorizedKeysCommand`, so make sure you test with a user that _doesn't_ have
-a user that doesn't have that file.
+that file.

-At Threat Stack, we use Chef to deploy authkeys as part of our LDAP client
+At Threat Stack, we use Chef to deploy our authkeys package as part of our LDAP client
 setup -- just using a template and package resource.
 We leverage the OpenSSH
 cookbook using a `node.override` for the `authorized_keys_command` and
 `authorized_keys_command_user` variables.